 Action step: As a developer, spend some time every day reading through the backlog items.
 Being familiar with the backlog will help you know what's coming.

 Who owns the product backlog?

 The Scrum master owns the product backlog.

 They prioritize tasks during each sprint and make sure that it stays up-to-date with changing priorities.
 They will have a lot of contact with stakeholders an d developers to do this task.

-It’s important for the product owner and Scrum master to ensure all items are well described so they can be easily understood by anyone on the team who has knowledge about what should be done.
+The product owner and Scrum master need to ensure all items are well described so they can be easily understood by anyone on the team who knows what should be done.

 Developers should be told about the backlog items, even if they aren't assigned to them.
 This will allow developers to help out where needed and build a better understanding of the project as well as share relevant information with each other.

-- PO selects needed features, prioritizing them according with stakeholders’ wishes; SM helps PO capture these requirements outside of sprints
+- PO selects needed features, prioritizing them according to stakeholders’ wishes; SM helps PO capture these requirements outside of sprints

 - The Product Backlog often starts out